What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 While most of the data you need will come from your CRM, some of the data may come from other tools.

-To set up simple sales tracking, you need to gather those different data points into one place.
+To set up simple sales tracking, you must gather those data points in one place.
 That way, you can easily analyze and interpret that data without switching back and forth between different tabs or apps.

 Start by defining where the data for your key metrics is stored.
-Then, pick the place where you want to send that data (for example, the tracker templates we’ll discuss below, or a sales dashboard tool).
+Then, pick the place where you want to send that data (for example a sales dashboard tool).

 If your chosen source of truth integrates with the tools where your data is stored, just set up the integrations and get going!
 If not, use Zapier to set up automations that bring your data to the right place without any manual data entry.